 Tim combines his work with (as frequent as possible) travel to warmer climes.
 He is experimenting with swimming in cold water as a way of combating the UK winter – current record: 6 degrees Celsius.

-She has worked with Legacy Foresight since 2007, on the original Baby Boomers project (Living Forever: Baby Boomers and Legacies, 2007) and the subsequent updates (2010/2014).
-She has also facilitated focus groups and depth interviews for the In-Memory Insight programme and most recently with Scottish legacy donors.
+She has worked with Legacy Foresight since 2007, on the original Baby Boomers project (Living Forever: Baby Boomers and Legacies, 2007) and the subsequent updates (2010/2014/2019).
+Since 2011 she has also facilitated focus groups and depth interviews for the In-Memory Insight programme and most recently master-minded the Invisible Legator and Understanding Legacy Stewardship projects.

 Sue’s previous voluntary sector clients include Parentline Plus, NCVO, the Charity Commission, NSPCC and WWF UK.
 She has an MBA from Kingston University.